 9428F494-F5F9-441D-8316A3CF831FE04B

-Hamilton has a long history of alumni honoring their 50th milestone with collective philanthropy.
-Over and above continuing their support of the Hamilton Fund, each class chooses one or more gift purposes to establish a legacy and pay it forward to the next generation of Hamiltonians.
-The designated class gift typically supports scholarships, however gift purposes can include endowment for a specific program or initiative, professorships, or funding a capital project.
+Hamilton has a long history of alumni honoring their 50th milestone reunion with collective philanthropy.
+In addition to contributions toward the Hamilton Fund, each class chooses one or more gift purposes to establish a legacy and support the next generation of Hamiltonians.

 The 50th Gift